Stinking Carnival cruise ship being towed to Alabama

 Brent Nutt of Texas told the CNN network that his wife Bethany, a passenger on the ship, described in a telephone call on Monday "horrific" conditions and fighting over scarce food.

-"The odour is so bad that it's making them sick," Nutt said.
-"They're vomiting and stuff all over the boat just from the odour ...
-There's faeces all over the floor."
+"The odor is so bad that it's making them sick," Nutt said.
+"They're vomiting and stuff all over the boat just from the odor ...
+There's feces all over the floor."

 The ship, operated by Carnival Corp, left Galveston, Texas, on Thursday and was due to return there on Monday.
 It was being towed by tugboats to Mobile, Alabama, and expected by the company to arrive there no later than Thursday.